 The concept of remote work is not new.
 Yet, according to Riverbed’s Future of Work survey, 69% of business leaders said they were not completely prepared to support extensive remote work at the start of the COVID-19 outbreak.
 And technology performance issues amongst their remote workers impacted both the individuals and business as a whole through reduced employee productivity (37%); increased anxiety (36%); and increased difficulty engaging with customers (34%).
 As a result, 61% of business leaders plan to make investments over the next year to enhance remote work performance.

 Wise investments given the widely-held belief that the office of the future will be increasingly hybrid and distributed.
-As employees become more comfortable in the post-pandemic world and begin to move about, work-from-home will transition to work-from-anywhere.
+As employees become more comfortable in the post-pandemic world and begin to move about, work-from-home will transition to a work-from-anywhere model.
 Employers also realize there are benefits to remote work—cost savings, employee retention, talent acquisition—to name a few.
 In fact, many leading brands, including Twitter, Square and Nationwide, are already paving the way by expanding their remote work policies and/or extending them “forever.”

 CIOs and their teams are at the heart of helping their organizations enable work-from-anywhere models.
 But for remote employees, the unpredictability of network and application performance dramatically increases.
 They face unique issues—poor network stability and saturated local connections due to simultaneous access of bandwidth-intensive collaboration apps like video streaming and large file sharing—all of which negatively impact workforce productivity.
 Riverbed helps enterprises address these productivity challenges, maximizing application performance through massive data reduction and latency mitigation.
 Workforces can stay productive anywhere, anytime with fast, consistent, and available applications they need to get work done.